 Thesz expanded his real estate holdings with an investment in Arizona.
 He first wrestled in Phoenix on March 2, 1953, before an overflow crowd at Arizona’s Madison Square Garden, defeating Gino Garibaldi in a best-of-three falls NWA Heavyweight Championship match.
 He occasionally returned to Arizona’s capital city after that match and became acquainted with the growth happening in the Valley of the Sun.

-In 1961, Lou, his wife Fredda, and two children moved to Phoenix and he purchased the 6 1/2-acre Casa Siesta Lodge, located in a part of the city with multiple resorts that attracted visitors from around the world.
-Thesz wasn’t the only wrestling royalty at Casa Siesta’s grand opening though as Gorgeous George also attended as a special guest.
+In 1961, Lou, his wife Fredda, and two children moved to Phoenix, and he purchased the six and a half acre Casa Siesta Lodge, located in a part of the city with multiple resorts that attracted visitors from around the world.
+Thesz wasn’t the only wrestling royalty at Casa Siesta’s grand opening, though, as Gorgeous George also attended as a special guest.

 "We came to Phoenix four years ago for a visit, liked what we saw, and bought the lodge," Thesz said in a September 5, 1965 interview with The Arizona Republic.

 Newspaper ads billed Casa Siesta as a "Truly Unique Western Resort" with beautiful and spacious grounds where you can relax in the firelit charm of the lodge.
 The warmth is reflected in hospitality and new Spanish décor throughout.
 Lovely luxurious wall-to-wall carpeting is the prelude to a new concept in custom Spanish furnishings – from golden lamps to original Spanish oils.
 A private sun patio separates each room and suite to ensure absolute quiet and privacy.

 Giant eucalyptus surrounded beautiful and unusual plant life, making this oasis an unequaled way of enjoying the West as it should be.
 There are 20 casitas, a beautiful firelit lodge, 60-ft. swimming pool, and a putting green, all lying amid orange trees and framed by Camelback Mountain.